Travel guide

 • Intensive use (remote work, streaming, video calls): 2-4 GB/day

-For a 30-day trip to Europe, our recommendation is to contract 30-40 GB for 30 days.
-This is enough for most travelers with normal use: Google Maps constantly running, Instagram, WhatsApp, and some occasional searches.
+For a trip to Europe lasting 30 days, our recommendation is to contract 30-40 GB for 30 days.
+This is enough for most travelers with normal use: Google Maps running constantly, Instagram, WhatsApp, and some occasional searches.

-If you're going to work remotely or plan to make frequent video calls, upgrade to the next plan.
-PuraSim plans allow you to recharge data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.
+If you are going to work remotely or plan to make frequent video calls, upgrade to the next plan.
+PuraSim plans allow you to top up data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.

 PuraSim offers specific plans for Europe with different data and duration options.
-Check out the complete collection at our plans for Europe.
+See the full collection at our plans for Europe.

 How to activate your eSIM for Europe step by step

 Activating a PuraSim eSIM is as simple as scanning a QR code.
-There's no need to go to any store, no need to wait for any shipment.
+There's no need to go to a store, no need to wait for any delivery.
 The entire process takes less than 5 minutes:

-1. Purchase your plan on purasim.com for Europe.
+1. Buy your plan at purasim.com for Europe.
 You will receive an email with the QR code.

 2. Install the eSIM: go to Settings → Mobile Data → Add Data Plan (on iPhone) or Settings → Connections → SIM Manager (on Android).